-The Board met 4 times during the year, which enabled the Board to be provided with accurate timely information on all aspects of AFC's operations and to make informed decisions.
+The Board met 4 times during the year and received papers, including regular reports from management, to read and consider before each meeting.
+The Board is provided at all times with accurate timely information on all aspects of AFC's operations and is kept informed of key risks to AFC on a continuing basis.